daverael-blog/daverael-blog/content/posts/what.md

 tags: ["software", "guiding-principles"]
 ---

-This post is the second in a series on writing software.
+This post is the third in a series on writing software.

 [The first](/posts/guiding) introduced the most fundamental of the principles of concern in creating software.
 That of `purpose`.